danigore/symfony-5-identity-provider-microservice/README.md

+This is a Symfony 5 microservice skeleton with stateless, logout and refreshable JWT authentication, with secure http-only cookie token extractor and database-less user provider.

-1; Just install the dependencies:
+1; Update dependencies:
 ---
 `$ composer update`

-2; Generate the SSH keys:
+2; Generate your SSH keys:
 ---
 `$ mkdir -p config/jwt`